Questions about new adult-use legislation

 Can I use cannabis at work?

-The referendum does not address cannabis use or impairment in the workplace.
+The legislation does not address cannabis use or impairment in the workplace.
 Individuals remain subject to any existing laws and workplace policies on substance or cannabis use (e.g., federal laws prohibiting the operation of commercial transport vehicles while impaired, or workplace policies prohibiting cannabis use specifically and/or impairment generally).
-The referendum does not address the use of employer drug screening of employees or prospective employees.
+The legislation does not address the use of employer drug screening of employees or prospective employees.
 Your employer or prospective employer can provide more specific information about its policies regarding substance use in the workplace.

 Can I travel outside of Maryland with cannabis?